telerik/winforms-docs/chartview/features/lasso-selection.md

 {{endregion}}

-The **LassoSelectionController** exposes a **LassoSelectedPointsChanged** providing access to the data points within the bounds of the selection rectangle.
-In a scenario with multiple series each of the series can be extracted from the **Presenter** property of the data point object
+The **LassoSelectionController** exposes a **LassoSelectedPointsChanged** event providing access to the data points within the bounds of the selection rectangle.
+In a scenario with multiple series, each of the series can be extracted from the **Presenter** property of the data point object

 #### The LassoSelectedPointsChanged Event